eth-cscs/abcpy/doc/source/getting_started.rst

 In addition to these operators, you can now also use the "[]" operator (the access operator in Python).
 This allows you to only use selected values from a multidimensional random variable sample as a parameter of a new random variable.

-As in the `Parameters as Random variables`_ section, we now need to define a summary statistics to extract relevant properties of our data.
+As in the `Parameters as Random variables`_ section, we now need to define some summary statistics of our data.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_operations.py
     :language: python